Why “Canva Overwhelm” Is Killing Your Lead Gen (And How to Simplify Your Workflow)

 - a clean CTA every time

-What to do next: commit to a single system for 30 days.
+Commit to one system for 30 days.
 No experimenting.
 Just output.

 Before vs After: The Workflow Shift